Identifying Substance Abuse in Adolescents

 Resources you can give to your teenage patients who are using:

-Finding out their teenage child may be using drugs or alcohol can be very scary to any parent.
+Finding out their teenage child may be using drugs or alcohol can be very scary for any parent.
 If the patient feels comfortable sharing this information with them, we encourage you as the child’s provider to have an open and honest discussion.
 Any conversation the parent has with their child about substance use is likely to be uncomfortable, and could end in frustration or anger; therefore, warn parents that before they have any conversation, they need to prepare themselves.
 The more informed they are, the better the outcome will likely be.
 There are many resources available for teenagers and parents to help guide the patient.
 These include:

 - Online resources: